pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

     .. warning::

-        With the exception of the integers contained in the :class:`RSAPublicNumbers` returned by the :meth:`public_numbers`
+        With the exception of the integers contained in the :class:`RSAPublicNumbers` all attributes of this class must be kept secret.
+Revealing them will compromise the security of any cryptographic operations performed with a key loaded from them.

-        method, all attributes of this class must be kept secret.
-Revealing them will compromise the security of any cryptographic operations performed with a key derived from them.
+    .. attribute:: public_numbers

-    .. method:: public_numbers()
+        :type: :class:`~cryptography.hazmat.primitives.rsa.RSAPublicNumbers`

-        :return: :class:`~cryptography.hazmat.primitives.rsa.RSAPublicNumbers`
+        The :class:`RSAPublicNumbers` which makes up the RSA public key associated with this RSA private key.

     .. attribute:: p